sjpeeris085/sjpeeris085/README.md

-- 👋 Hi, I’m Sanjaya J Peeris, from Sri Lanka.
+- 👋 Hi, <i><b>I’m Sanjaya J Peeris </b></i>, from Sri Lanka.
 I have been following the standard principle of s/w engineering to provide stunning deliverables.
 - 👀 I’m interested in developing software solutions and team leading
 - 🌱 I’m currently working as a Software Engineer
 - 📫 How to reach me ... sjpeeris.sl@gmail.com